Chapter 3: Teach Me How to Fly

 Mel stepped out of the tanning booth and motioned for me to go in.
 I wasn’t used to wearing bikinis, though, and I was a little hesitant in taking off my robe.

 “It’s okay, honey.
 Don’t be shy,” the salon worker coaxed me in a raspy voice that resembled a mob wife.
 “Come on, now.
 Step in.”

 I took a deep breath, took off my robe, and tried to cover myself up as I entered the booth.
 Mel whistled at me, trying to tease me.

 “Seriously, I don’t get why you’re so embarrassed about your body,” Mel commented, trying to reassure me.
 She was still standing there in her bikini and started pulling at the skin right above her hip bones.
 “See, I have love handles the size of the Titanic, and I’m not stressing about it.”

 “Oh, stop!”
 I said.
 “You barely have any fat on you.”
 And that was the truth.
 Mel was built like a model.
 She had a flawless face with freckles along the bridge of her nose, long legs, and a womanly figure that put mine to shame.

-“Spread your arms for me, honey,” the salon worker cut in, but my arms were plastered over my body, trying to cover my chest and stomach.
+“Spread your arms for me, honey,” the salon worker cut in, but my arms were plastered over my torso, trying to cover my chest and stomach.
 I hoped that the woman who was going to be spray tanning me didn’t notice how badly my hands were shaking.